MILLE FEULLIE RECIPE

 Directions

-For the rough-puff pastry, sift 125g the flour into a large bowl* Break 125g very cold butter** into 0.5cm cubes, add them to the bowl and coat them with the flour.
+For the rough-puff pastry, sift 125g the flour into a large bowl cut 125g very cold butter 0.5cm cubes, add them to the bowl and coat them with the flour.
 You need to see bits of butter.

 Make a well in the bowl and pour in 50ml very cold water, mixing with fingertips until you have a firm rough dough adding extra water if absolutely needed.